 Instructions

-In a large bowl combine the dry ingredients: both flours, oats, salt and baking soda.
+- In a large bowl combine the dry ingredients: both flours, oats, wheat germ, salt and baking soda.
 Mix thoroughly all the dry ingredients.

-Using a fork or spatula, stir gradually until combined.
+- Using a fork or spatula, stir gradually until combined.
+If it is dry, add 1 tbsp buttermilk at a time until it comes together.

 - Can I freeze Irish brown bread?
 Yes, I actually like to freeze slices or even the whole loaf.
 Be sure to freeze in airtight freezer bags and it stores nicely for up to 3 months.